 There are six ratings to look out for with your PSU:

-An 80 PLUS Titanium certified power supply is more efficient than a Bronze one, meaning the parts within waste less power (as heat) during the AC to DC conversion.
+An 80 Plus Titanium certified power supply is more efficient than a Bronze one, meaning the parts within waste less power (heat) during the AC to DC conversion.
 These are often measured across three load levels: 20%, 50%, and 100%.
 Most PSUs tend to be rated at their most efficient at 50%, although Titanium PSUs tend to perform just as well, if not better, under heavy load.

-The reliability, customer support, warranty, and manufacturer reputations are among the first things we looked for when choosing the best power supplies.
-Since there isn't exactly a single solution that makes sense for every build, we decided on several categories to fit the needs of more PC gamers.
+Reliability, customer support, warranty, and manufacturer reputations are among the first things you should look for when choosing the best power supplies.
+Since there isn't exactly a single solution that makes sense for every build, we decided on several categories to fit the needs of most PC gamers.
 For each, we also took into account budgets, compatibility, unique features, and design.

 Our top selections were made based on a combination of the criteria listed above and overall efficiency ratings.
 While it isn't by any means the all-telling solution for PSU performance, the 80 PLUS certification program provides some form of standardization and expectations for efficiency.
 More efficient PSUs mean less heat and lower energy consumption.

-It also pays to future-proof against any upgrades further down the line.
+It pays to future-proof against any upgrades further down the line.
 A modular PSU will allow you to add extra cables as needed or remove unused ones to free up valuable room inside your case.
-This is handy if you've got your heart set on a second graphics card or just want the flexibility of being able to add other peripheral connections later.
+This is handy if you've got your heart set on a beefier graphics card or want the flexibility of being able to add other peripheral connections later.

 As a word of warning, compatibility is a significant factor when it comes to power supply units.
-Using cables from different PSUs could put your entire PC at risk, so stick with the ones provided.
-To complicate things further, not all PSU cables, even if they are from the same manufacturer, are going to be universally compatible.
+Using cables from different PSUs could put your entire PC at risk, so stick with those provided.
+Even if they are from the same manufacturer, not all PSU cables will be universally compatible either, complicating things further.
 If you absolutely must splinter from the cables included, have a look at your PSU's PIN connectors and make sure your cable set has ones that match to avoid any unnecessary frustration and breakages.